Trip cancellation protection can help save you money should your dream vacation hit a last minute snag.

 Final word: Is trip cancellation insurance worth buying?

-While travelling for pleasure is off-limits for Canadians right now, things will eventually return to normal.
-The coronavirus crisis highlights the value of having trip cancellation insurance and it’s a good time to research the best credit cards in Canada with travel insurance (and maybe other perks like lounge access too) that work best for you.
+While travelling for pleasure is always a joy, the value of having trip cancellation insurance can't be understated - and it’s a good time to research the best credit cards in Canada with travel insurance (and maybe other perks like lounge access too) that work best for you.

 Another good resource to consult when considering travel insurance—or any insurance for that matter— is InsuranceHotline.com.
 You can get online quotes from trusted Canadian insurance providers all at once through an easy-to-use search platform and a single search can save you some serious bucks.